larathompson/pavlova/README.md

 - Filtering users: we had to filter users based on the logged in users preferences which related to gender and age.
 Additionally, we realised we had to apply a 'seen' filter to ensure that once a user had swiped past another user, they did not show up again on their profile.
 This was not something that we had considered at the first and therefore, resulted in us changing our models mid-way through the project.

+## Bugs

+- Images - currently you are only able to upload one image.
+This is unrealistic for a dating app and to fix this, I would need to store an array of users images.
+- Users - as there are not many users registered, the app is difficult to navigate.
+In order to fix this, more users need to be seeded/registered.
+- Location - users are not able to filter by location.
+This is an issue as in reality, users would want most likely want to match with other users who live in a specific radius.

 ## Lessons Learnt

 - Planning: the complexity of the logic in this project emphasised the importance of planning to me.
 Despite using Figma and Google Docs to support the planning of our code and design, we still ran into problems as we did not consider the table relationships deeply enough.
 From this, I recognise that despite being keen and excited to start coding projects, ensuring that you have pre-planned all aspects in detail is essential and saves time in the long-run.

 - Project-set up: compared to previous projects I have done, the code in this project was broken into smaller components and the layout was clear - this made it very easy to navigate through the code and made it clear for me to understand.

-- Independent research: as mentioned, we had only done Python for 1 week prior to this project and therefore, we were required to do a lot of indepdendent research to understand how to implement different functionalities.
+- Independent research: as mentioned, we had only done Python for 1 week prior to this project and therefore, we were required to do a lot of independent research to understand how to implement different functionalities.
 This has improved my ability to read documentation and this is something that will help when completing projects into the future.

 ## Future Features